dougpark/RaspberryPi_sysinfo/Readme.md

 # SysInfo
-* A python3 script to display info about the current Raspberry Pi
+* A python script to display info about the current Raspberry Pi
 * Works with other debian distributions as well

 # Installation